HEAT PUMP

-Following the extraordinary rise in gas prices over the year 2021, tariffs for this fossil fuel are beating their highs of around 10 years ago.
-Without the government's decision to "freeze" gas prices in November 2021, rates would have continued to rise.
-If prices don't come down in 2022, the government has promised to lower taxes to regulate them, so 2022 should remain "normally" stable, but what does the future hold?
+Following the extraordinary increase in gas prices over the year 2021, the tariffs of this fossil fuel beat their highest levels of about 10 years ago.
+Without a government decision to "freeze" gas prices in November 2021, the rate would have continued to rise.
+If prices do not come down in 2022, the government has promised to lower taxes to regulate, so 2022 should remain stable "normally" but what does the future hold?

-As if Bitcoin were crashing, the rising price of gas is inducing panic among consumers and sparking interest in alternative solutions, including heat pumps.
-In this article we'll look at why you might want to replace a gas boiler with a heat pump, and whether it's feasible or cost-effective.
+As if Bitcoin was crashing, the rising price of gas is causing consumer panic and interest in alternative solutions, including heat pumps.
+In this article we'll talk about why you might want to replace a gas boiler with a heat pump, and whether it's feasible or cost-effective.

 Reasons to change a gas boiler for a heat pump (electric)

-On the other hand, the price of gas depends in part on the price of oil, which, for similar reasons, is also subject to substantial increases, as you can see every day as you drive past your local gas station.
+On the other hand, the price of gas depends in part on the price of oil, which also, for similar reasons, undergoes significant increases as you can see every day when you pass by your gas station.

-There's every reason to believe that the price of gas will continue to rise, as demand increases, extraction becomes ever more difficult, and energy is by nature fossil and finite.
+All indications are that the price of gas will not go down, as demand increases, extraction becomes ever more difficult, and energy is by nature fossil and limited.

-A long-term vision of your finances, as well as a clear enthusiasm for renewable energy, are all reasons to turn to a heat pump for heating.
-The heat pump runs on electricity, which can be generated by wind, solar or nuclear power.
+A long-term vision of your finances, as well as a enthusiasm for renewable energy, are reasons to turn to a heat pump for heating.
+Indeed the heat pump works with electricity, an energy which can be created by wind, solar or nuclear power.

-A willingness to consume nationally or regionally is also an argument in its favor.
+A willingness to consume nationally or regionally is also an argument.
 Today, whether in France, Belgium or Switzerland, most of the gas is imported from Norwaythe Russia, Algeria or the Netherlands.

 As can be seen, there is a strong dependence on foreign countries, European or not.
-With the precipitous closure of gas production in the Netherlands (shutdown of the Groningen power plant in 2022) this dependence will only increase.
+With the precipitous closure of gas production in the Netherlands (shutdown of the Groningen power plant in 2022) this dependence will only increase towards distant countries.

-But there's more to it than that, and several other reasons may lead you down the path of gas shut-off.
+But there's more to it than that, and there are several other reasons that may lead you down the path of gas shut-off.
 You may have heard of a gas ban in France?

-Indeed, the 2020 environmental regulations indicates that on January 1, 2022 the end of gas heating in new homes.
-In other words, it will no longer be possible for architects and other project managers to plan gas boilers in new homes!
-Of course, you can keep your gas boiler in your home as long as you like, and no one will come and dismantle it!
-However, this determines the willingness to shut off gas and sketches a future in renewable energy in which you may or may not want to enroll.
+Indeed, the 2020 environmental regulations indicates that as of January 1, 2022 is the end of gas heating in new homes.
+This means that it will no longer be possible for architects and other project managers to plan gas boilers in new homes!
+Of course you can keep your gas boiler as much as you want in your house and nobody will come to dismantle it!
+However this determines the willingness to stop gas and sketches a future in renewable energy in which you may or may not want to enroll.

 Which heat pump to choose to replace a gas boiler?

-Let's briefly review the heat pump principle.
-It's a device that extracts calories from an external energy source (air, water or ground) and releases them to your home's heating medium (mainly water, sometimes air).
+Let's briefly recall the principle of the heat pump.
+It is a device that extracts calories from an external source of energy (air, water or ground) and releases them to the heating medium of your home (mainly water, and sometimes air)

-There are many different types of heat pump, but when it comes to replacing a gas boiler, there are two to choose from.
-The air-to-water heat pump, which pumps energy from the outside air, and the geothermal heat pump, which pumps heat from the garden soil.
-(If you live near a lake, the water-to-water heat pump is a third option, pumping calories from the water.
-It's generally very efficient).
+There are different types of heat pumps, but in the context of a gas boiler replacement, two of them can be used.
+The air-water heat pump, which pumps energy into the outside air, and the geothermal heat pump, which pumps heat into the ground in the garden.
+(If you live near a lake, the water-water heat pump is a third possibility, which pumps heat into the water.
+It is very efficient in general)

 How to choose between an Air-Water heat pump and a Geo heat pump?